TDTran333/Obsidian/HOME/Home.md

 tags: wip
 ---

+> Design your life in such a way that you get constant feedback from your systems to keep focused.

 # Home

 This page will be used to link and display and the topics on the knowledge vault.